 I gained my first degree in Modern History from Oxford University, and took a Masters at the Université de Paris I (Panthéon-La Sorbonne), where I studied the personalities, principles and practices associated with late colonial development in Tanganyika.
 I joined DASA as a PhD student, writing my dissertation on the nature of African political activism on the Ghana-Togo border from the 1950s to present-day.
 After working as Africa Editor at a news analysis company, I returned to DASA to take up a Nuffield Foundation New Career Development Fellowship with Lynne Brydon.
 This project investigated the history and present-day provision of adult education in different regions of Ghana, focusing on the relationship between mass literacy and citizenship.
 I was appointed as a lecturer in 2007, teaching on the History of Africa and its Diasporas.
 My most recent research focuses on the connections between formal schooling, local-language literacy and political mobilisation in the colonial and post-colonial periods.

 I completed the Postgraduate Certificate in Learning and Teaching in Higher Education in 2012, winning a prize for my project on first-year students’ experiences of assessment and feedback.
+This research will be published in the journal Arts and Humanities in Higher Education (see my publications list for further details).
 I am also a Fellow of the Higher Education Academy, and winner of the 2012 Head of School’s Prize for Excellence in Teaching and Support to Student Learning.

 My undergraduate teaching ranges from basic study skills for students in the humanities and social sciences, through wide-ranging introductions to African History and to Atlantic Slavery.
 I also offer a more specialised module on colonialism, nationalism and pan-Africanism in Ghana, and teach sessions on research ethics and oral history to students writing undergraduate and Masters’ dissertations.